This event was recorded and is available to take online at your convenience.

 - Learn Brain-Compatible Behavior Strategies that Influence the Behaviors of At-Risk Students

-Gain specific methods that increase calm, attentive behaviors … Help all your at-risk students learn greater self-control and self-awareness
+Gain specific strategies to help re-engage students once they are back in the physical classroom … Help all your at-risk students learn greater self-control and self-awareness

-- Discover Ways to Help Students Gain Academic Success
+- Discover Ways to Help Students Catch Up and Gain Academic Success

 Help students gain confidence to try and to grow academically … Enable students to become learners rather than disrupting learning for themselves and others